dlunizg/dlunizg.github.io/labs/lab4EN.md

 3. Examine the activation frequency of hidden layer elements and visualize the learned weights of $$\mathbf W$$ sorted by the frequency
 4. Skip the initial sampling/binarization based on the real input data, and use the original input data (real numbers from the range [0 1]) as input layer $$\mathbf v$$.
 How different is such RBM from the previous one?
 5. Increase the number of Gibs sampling in CDs.
 What are the differences?
+6. Examine the effects of varying the learning constant.
+7. Randomly initialize the hidden layer, run a few Gibbs samplings, and visualize the generated visible layer
-6. Perform experiments for a smaller and larger number of hidden neurons.
+8. Perform above experiments with a smaller and a larger number of hidden neurons.
 What do you observe about weights and reconstructions?
-7. Examine the effects of varying the learning constant.
-8. Randomly initialize the hidden layer, run a few Gibbs samplings, and visualize the generated visible layer

 Use the following template with the utility file [utils.py](/assets/lab4/utils.py).

 **REMARK**: In addition to filling out the missing code, the template should be tailored as needed, and can be customized freely.
-So please **be especially careful with the claims that some of the code is not working!**
+So please **be especially careful with the claims that some of the code is not working for you!**

 ```python
 import tensorflow as tf